 Complete 3 additional units from the following:

 Students will investigate how issues of culture affect beliefs and relationships among professionals and families with young children including children with disabilities and how multiple perspectives can affect child outcomes.
 Students will choose an area of interest to investigate using problem-based learning and present the result of their research to class members.
 (3 units; Fall)

 The literature of women and ethnic minorities.
 Recommended for Liberal Studies majors.
 Prerequisite: ENG 123.
 At least one literature survey course recommended.
 (3 units; Interdisciplinary; Multicultural; Spring)

 Neoclassical, Romantic, and Victorian literature in historical context.
 Prerequisite: ENG 123.
-(3 units; Fall even years)
+(3 units; As offered)

 The rise and development of the novel as a genre in Britain.
 Prerequisite: ENG 123.
-(3 units; Spring odd years)
+(3 units; As offered)